 And finally, by utilizing Dremio data reflections, that are essentially a hybrid between materialized views and indexes that are created in advance and then utilized transparently during query execution, Dremio delivers multiple orders of magnitude performance and efficiency gains compared to the Prestos.
 At the SF10000 (10TB) scale, the maximum performance gain versus Prestos for BI/reporting queries was 1,700x and ad hoc up to 3,000x with tremendous savings on the infrastructure cost.

-The biggest observation that we want to highlight is that Prestos did not do well on relatively small clusters (less than 8 nodes) or on Parquet files with large row group size.
+The biggest observation is that Prestos did not do well on relatively small clusters (less than 8 nodes) or on Parquet files with large row group size.
 The query execution success rate was approximately 70%-80%, and the Prestos were constantly throwing an “INSUFFICIENT RESOURCES” error due to the selected amount of data at the 1TB and 10TB scale and inability to parse returned results in allocated memory.
 Dremio, on the other hand,delivers consistent performance even with a 4-node cluster.
 We had to reduce the Parquet files row group size from the recommended 256MB to 128MB to decrease the memory footprint to overcome the “INSUFFICIENT RESOURCES” error, which allowed us to match the Prestos query success rate with Dremio.
 This, however, makes questionable practicality of usage of Prestos on datasets with many columns or wide columns because small row group size reduces throughput and efficiency while a larger row group size offers better data compression and IO throughput for a full or large table scan.

 We measured the average execution cost per query, based on the EC2 instance hourly cost and the number of nodes in the cluster.
 Query engines can scale horizontally and better throughput can be achieved by spending more on infrastructure, however, getting the best performance by spending less with the ability to do more with fewer resources would be the most desired outcome for any organization.